 ABOUT THE CBA

-The Board of the Central Bank of Armenia consists of Chairman of the Central Bank, two Deputy Chairmen, and five Board Members.
-Chairman and Deputy Chairmen are appointed by the Republic of Armenia National Assembly for a 6-year term.
+The Board of the Central Bank of Armenia consists of Governor of the Central Bank, two Deputy Governors, and five Board Members.
+Governor and Deputy Governors are appointed by the Republic of Armenia National Assembly for a 6-year term.
 Members of the Board of the Central Bank cannot hold other positions in the Central Bank.

-Chairman of the Central Bank is the highest official of the Bank.
-Chairman is appointed by the Republic of Armenia National Assembly for a 6-year term.
+Governor of the Central Bank is the highest official of the Bank.
+Governor is appointed by the Republic of Armenia National Assembly for a 6-year term.

-Deputy Chairmen of the Central Bank are appointed by the Republic of Armenia National Assembly for a 6-year term.
+Deputy Governor of the Central Bank are appointed by the Republic of Armenia National Assembly for a 6-year term.

-During their tenure, Chairman, Deputy Chairmen and other members of the Board of the Central Bank cannot hold position, not compatible with their status, in public or local self-governing bodies, be a member to any political party, or otherwise be engaged in political activity, be engaged in entrepreneurial activity, perform other paid work, except for scientific, educational and creative works.
+During their tenure, Governor, Deputy Governors and other members of the Board of the Central Bank cannot hold position, not compatible with their status, in public or local self-governing bodies, be a member to any political party, or otherwise be engaged in political activity, be engaged in entrepreneurial activity, perform other paid work, except for scientific, educational and creative works.
 In public appearances, they must demonstrate political continence.
-Board Members, Chairman and Deputy Chairmen of the Central Bank shall have the right to hold position, compatible with their status, in commercial undertakings organizations and foundations.
+Board Members, Governor and Deputy Governors of the Central Bank shall have the right to hold position, compatible with their status, in commercial undertakings organizations and foundations.